 The Achilles tendon is the strong band of tissue that connects your calf muscles to your heel.
 Tendonitis occurs from overuse.
 Runners who suddenly increase the intensity of their runs are at a particular risk of developing Achilles tendonitis.
 Middle-aged athletes who only work out on the weekends may be at risk of injuring the tendon.

 Tendonitis is painful and mobility-limiting.
 You can treat your pain with conservative lifestyle treatments and over-the-counter medication.
 Your Northern New Jersey podiatrist at Premier Podiatry provides you with a set of exercises, stretches, and other modification recommendations that help you heal your tendonitis.

-When the band of tissue doesn’t respond to these simple modifications, or if your Achilles tendon ruptures, you may need more drastic intervention in the form of Achilles tendon surgery.
+When the band of tissue doesn’t respond to these simple modifications, or if your Achilles tendon ruptures, you may need more drastic intervention in the form of surgery.
 When you’re at this stage, you want to rely on a top-rated foot specialist such as Dr. Velimir Petkov for your minimally invasive Achilles tendon repair.
 He keeps you informed of your options before beginning any treatment.
 Dr. Petkov performs tendon surgery so you can resume your normal exercise routine as soon as possible.

 Request For ConsultationBOOK CONSULTATION